PAIDiPaidThis.com

 How to pay less

-• Ask which tests the consultant expects to run and what they cost, since an ECG or echo is usually extra.
+• Ask which tests the consultant expects to run and what each one costs, since an ECG or echo is usually charged on top of the consultation fee.

-• Check whether the clinic offers a package that bundles the consultation with common tests like an echo.
+• Check whether the clinic offers a package that bundles the consultation with common tests like an echo, rather than paying for each one separately.

-• Bring any recent NHS results or an ECG so tests are not needlessly repeated.
+• Bring any recent NHS results, scans or an ECG with you so tests are not needlessly repeated and billed twice.

-• Compare an independent cardiology clinic against a big hospital group for the same consultation.
+• Compare an independent cardiology clinic against a big hospital group for the same type of consultation before you commit.

-• Confirm the follow-up fee up front, as it is normally lower than the first appointment.
+• Confirm the follow-up fee up front, since it is normally lower than the first appointment but still worth knowing in advance.

-• Use PHIN to weigh a cardiologist's fee against their experience rather than choosing on price alone.
+• Use PHIN to weigh a cardiologist's fee against their experience and outcomes rather than choosing on price alone.

 Common questions